x10102/wikicomma/README.md

 - `base_directory`: where to put all the files
 - `wikis[].name`: name of subdirectory inside `base_directory` to put files for this instance onto
 - `wikis[].url`: root path of wiki
+- `ratelimit`: limiting the rate at which requests are made, optional
+- `ratelimit.bucket_size`: how many requests can be made per period
+- `ratelimit.refill_seconds`: how many seconds it takes for a ratelimit bucket to be entirely refilled
 - `delay_ms`: milliseconds to wait in between jobs, optional
 - `maximum_jobs`: the maximum number of jobs to run simultaneously, optional
 - `http_proxy`: http proxy for http requests, optional